TensorSwarm/TensorSwarm/README.md

 For each simulation window you have to hit FastForward (>> Button) to get the simulations running as they all start paused by default.

+# Contact

+For personal request or commercial support write to: ap@deeplearningrobotics.com